StackVista/stackstate-docs/configure/opentelemetry/opentelemetry-instrumentation.md

 `HTTP status codes` and the `instrumentation-aws-sdk` for capturing `AWS calls`, will generate a span in two different instrumentations.

-## In distributed traces
+### In distributed traces
-As we mentioned above a trace contains multiple spans for example:
+As we mentioned above, a trace contains multiple spans for example:

 ```shell
 Trace [